Transport Economists’ Group

 Formed in 1973, the Group provides a forum for people involved in transport economics to meet regularly and discuss matters of mutual interest.
 Membership is open to both economists working in transport and all others whose work is connected with transport economics.
 The aim of the Group is to improve the quality of transport management, planning and decision making by promoting lectures, discussions and publications related to the economics of transport and of the environment within which the industry functions.

-To enable us to send you a link with instructions on how to join the meeting, please click on the link below and send us an email before 18:00 on Tuesday 26 September.
+Please register to attend by clicking on the link below to send us an email before 18:00 GMT on Tuesday 25 March 2025.
 It will help if you can also include your name and position and whether you are a TEG member.

-I wish to attend the September TEG meeting online at 18:00
+I wish to attend the March TEG meeting at 18:00 GMT

-(Alternatively, email with Subject “I wish to attend the September TEG meeting online at 18:00” to Attendance@transecongroup.org)
+(Alternatively, email with Subject “I wish to attend the March TEG meeting at 18:00 GMT” to Attendance@transecongroup.org)

-We will send you a meeting link approximately 24 hours in advance.
-When online, the online meeting room will normally be open after 17:45 for 18:00.
+For meetings available online, we will send you a meeting link approximately 24 hours in advance.
+Please contact us again if on the morning of the meeting you have still not received a link.
+The online meeting room will normally be open after 17:45 for 18:00.

 We aim to begin the speaker’s presentation promptly at 18:00.